 - 1. How does the proposed site improve upon or fill a gap in addressing objectives/policies that isn't currently addressed by coastwide regulations or management? - 2.
 What regulations and enforcement would be necessary to implement this change in management? - a.
 What regulatory changes would be needed? - b.
 Which state and/or federal agencies would be impacted by this change in site management? - 3.
 In comparison to current site management, what changes would be necessary to enforce the proposed management measures. - a.
 This may include the addition or removal of infrastructure, personnel, etc. - b.
 Include the estimated financial impact of the proposal. - c.
-Some designations incorporate larger financial support, please identify any funding sources and entities that will continually support this proposal. - 4.
-How was enforcement/compliance of management considered in the design of this site proposal? - a.
-If possible please estimate the cost to implement this change in site management.
+Some designations incorporate larger financial support, please identify any funding sources and entities that will continually support this proposal. - - a.
+If possible please estimate the cost to implement this change in budget requests could follow... it's a